 The right workout gear: Good workout equipment makes things easier and saves you time.
 For your lawn, that means rakes, a sprinkler and a lawnmower with a sharp blade.

 Stay informed: Some workouts are good for muscle tone, others for cardio.
 A great place to start for your lawn are our monthly checklists.
+Also, make sure you don’t cut your grass too short before winter starts.

 Exercise regularly: A regular routine builds strength and stamina.
 For grass that means mowing every 5-7 days to encourage growth above and below the soil.